Hello and welcome to our website.

-(1)In addition to the previously mentioned data, cookies are stored on your computer when you use our website.
-Cookies are small text files that are stored on your hard drive associated with the browser you are using and through which the entity that sets the cookie (in this case by us) receives certain information.
-Cookies cannot run programs or transfer viruses to your computer.
-They serve to make the Internet offer as a whole more user-friendly and effective.
+(1)In addition to the data mentioned above, cookies are stored on your computer when you use our website.
+Cookies are small text files that are stored on your hard drive in relation to the browser you are using and which provide the party setting the cookie (in this case, us) with certain information.
+Cookies cannot execute programmes or transfer viruses to your computer.
+They serve to make the internet offer as a whole more user-friendly and effective.

 a) This website uses the following types of cookies, the scope and functionality of which are explained below:

-c) Persistent cookies (in addition c).
+c) Persistent cookies (see c).

 e) Persistent cookies are automatically deleted after a specified period of time, which may differ depending on the cookie.
 You can delete the cookies in the security settings of your browser at any time.

 (1)In addition to the purely informational use of our website, we offer various services that you can use if you are interested.
-For this purpose, you will usually have to provide additional personal data that we use to provide the respective service and to which the aforementioned data processing principles apply.
+For this purpose, you usually have to provide further personal data which we use to provide the respective service and for which the aforementioned data processing principles apply.

-(7) If we process data outside the European Union (EU) or the European Economic Area (EEA) (so-called third country) or if this happens in the context of the use of third-party services or disclosure or transfer of data to third parties, this will only happen if it is done to fulfill our (pre)contractual obligations, on the basis of your consent, due to a legal obligation or on the basis of our legitimate interests.
+(7) If we process data outside the European Union (EU) or the European Economic Area (EEA) (so-called third country) or if this happens in the context of the use of third-party services or the disclosure or transfer of data to third parties, this only takes place if it is done to fulfil our (pre-)contractual obligations, on the basis of your consent, on the basis of a legal obligation or on the basis of our legitimate interests.
 Otherwise, we process data or have data processed in a third country only if the requirements of Art.
 44 et seq.
-GDPR are met.
+DSGVO are met.

-§ 6 Legal basis of processing
+§ 6 Legal basis of the processing

 (5) In addition, processing operations could be based on Art.
-6 para.1 f GDPR.
-Processing operations not covered by any of the aforementioned legal bases are based on this legal basis if the processing is necessary to protect a legitimate interest of our company or a third party, provided that the interests, fundamental rights and freedoms of the data subject are not overridden.
-Such processing operations are permitted to us because they have been specifically mentioned by the European legislator.
-In this respect, he considered that a legitimate interest could be assumed if the data subject is a customer of the controller (recital 47, second sentence, GDPR).
+6 (1) f DSGVO.
+Processing operations which are not covered by any of the aforementioned legal bases are based on this legal basis if the processing is necessary for the protection of a legitimate interest of our company or a third party, provided that the interests, fundamental rights and freedoms of the data subject are not overridden.
+We are permitted to carry out such processing operations because they were specifically mentioned by the European legislator.
+In this respect, it took the view that a legitimate interest could be assumed if the data subject is a customer of the controller (recital 47, sentence 2 of the GDPR).

-(6) If the processing of personal data is based on Article 6 para.
-1 f GDPR, our legitimate interest is the conduct of our business for the benefit of the well-being of all our employees and our shareholders.
+(6) Where the processing of personal data is based on Article 6(1)(f) of the GDPR, our legitimate interest is the conduct of our business for the benefit of the welfare of all our employees and our shareholders.

 § 7 Objection or revocation against the processing of your data